The Christian Marriage

 The pastor may, at his discretion, consider solemnizing a marriage for non-members when certain conditions and circumstances prevail.
 In these cases, at least one of the persons to be married must be a member of the Evangelical Lutheran Church in America (E.L.C.A.) faith and must present a letter of request from his or her pastor to the pastor of St. John’s for approval.

-For both members and non-members, the officiating pastor must be convinced that the union contemplated will be in accordance with the Word of God, the laws of the State, and that God’s blessings may properly be asked upon it.
-If the officiating pastor is not from St. John’s, the request must be approved and an invitation extended by the pastor of St. John’s; additional fees will apply when neither of the persons to be married is a member of the congregation.
+For both members and non-members, St. John’s officiating pastor must be convinced that the union contemplated will be in accordance with the Word of God, the laws of the State, and that God’s blessings may properly be asked upon it.
+Additional fees will apply when neither of the persons to be married is a member of the congregation.